-- (1) Turf shall be used wisely and in response to functional needs and shall not be planted if the ETWU exceeds the MAWA. - (2) Turf shall not comprise greater than 25% of the front yard landscape area of developer-installed single-family landscaping. - (3) With the exception of Special Landscape Areas, turf shall not comprise greater than 30% of non-residential landscaped area. - (4) Turf shall not be planted on slopes exceeding 25% where the toe of the slope is adjacent to or within four feet of an impermeable hardscape (rise divided by run x 100 = slope percent). - (c) Soil Amendments, conditioning, and mulching. - (1) A minimum two inch layer of mulch shall be applied on all exposed soil surfaces of planting areas except in turf areas, creeping or rooting groundcovers, or direct seeding applications. - (2) Stabilizing mulching products shall be used on slopes. - (3) Soil amendments shall be incorporated based on the recommendations of the soil management report. - (d) Water features. - (1) Recirculating water systems shall be used for all water features. - (2) The surface area of a water feature shall be indicated on the landscape plans and included in the high water use hydrozone area of the water budget calculation. - (3) Recycled water shall be used for decorative water features when available on site. - (e) Stormwater Management. - (1) The landscape project area shall be graded so that all irrigation and normal rainfall remains within the property lines and does not drain on to non-permeable hardscapes. - (2) Rain gardens, cisterns, and other landscape features and practices that increase rainwater capture and create opportunities for infiltration and/or onsite storage are recommended. - (3) Soil compaction in landscape areas is prohibited unless required by the geotechnical or engineering report.
+- (1) Turf shall be used wisely and in response to functional needs and shall not be planted if the ETWU exceeds the MAWA. - (2) Turf shall not comprise greater than 25% of the front yard landscape area of developer-installed single-family landscaping. - (3) With the exception of Special Landscape Areas, turf shall not comprise greater than 30% of non-residential landscaped area. - (4) Turf shall not be planted on slopes exceeding 25% where the toe of the slope is adjacent to or within four feet of an impermeable hardscape (rise divided by run x 100 = slope percent).

+(c) Soil Amendments, conditioning, and mulching.

+- (1) Prior to the planting of any materials, compacted soils shall be transformed to a friable condition.
+On engineered slopes, only amended planting holes need meet this requirement. - (2) A minimum three inch layer of mulch shall be applied on all exposed soil surfaces of planting areas except in turf areas, creeping or rooting groundcovers, or direct seeding applications. - (3) Stabilizing mulching products shall be used on slopes that meet current engineering standards. - (4) Soil amendments shall be incorporated according to recommendations of the soil management report. and what is appropriate for the plants selected. - (5) For landscape installations, compost at a rate of a minimum of four cubic yards per 1,000 square feet of permeable area shall be incorporated to a depth of six inches into the soil.
+Soils with greater than 6% organic matter in the top six inches of soil are exempt from adding compost and tilling.